 Enlist the help of professional advisors, including a valuer and business broker

 Prepare a Sales Memorandum for all interested parties

 Follow up with Heads of Terms for the best buyer

 Consider the tax issues for each type of sale

 An experienced business broker can reduce some of the stress of selling your business, and offer valuable assistance when negotiating with potential purchasers.

-Written by Jeff Barber, Partner at BTG Corporate Finance.
+Written by Jeff Barber, Partner at BTG Corporate Finance and Selling My Business.
 Jeff has 30 years' experience in corporate finance, during which time he has advised on a broad range of industry sectors and transactions ranging from start ups to £100m+ MBOs.